Paradise Lost (band)

 Paradise Lost are a British gothic metal band.
-Formed in Halifax, West Yorkshire, in 1988, they are considered to be among the pioneers of the death-doom genre, and regarded as the main influence for the later gothic metal movement.
+Formed in Halifax, West Yorkshire, in 1988, they are considered pioneers of death-doom and the main influence on gothic metal.
 As of 2005, Paradise Lost have sold over two million albums worldwide.

-Their line-up has remained stable for such a long-standing heavy metal band, consisting of singer Nick Holmes, guitarists Greg Mackintosh and Aaron Aedy, and bassist Steve Edmondson.
-Holmes and Mackintosh are the principal composers, with almost all of the band's songs credited to them.
-During the years, the band have only changed drummers.
+Their line-up has remained stable, consisting of singer Nick Holmes, guitarists Greg Mackintosh and Aaron Aedy, and bassist Steve Edmondson.
+Holmes and Mackintosh are the principal composers, writing almost all of the band's songs.
+The band have only changed drummers.

 History

 Early years and Peaceville Records (1988–1991)

-After their formation in 1988, Paradise Lost released three cassette demos, Paradise Lost, Frozen Illusion, and Plains of Desolation, before being signed to Peaceville Records in 1989.
+After their formation in 1988, Paradise Lost released three cassette demos, Paradise Lost, Frozen Illusion, and Plains of Desolation, before signing to Peaceville Records in 1989.
 They recorded their debut album, Lost Paradise, at Academy Music Studio in December of that year.
 The album was released in February 1990.

-In November 1990, Paradise Lost returned to Academy Music Studio to record their second album, Gothic, which was released in March 1991.
-The band began to move away from the death/doom sound of their previous releases by adding keyboards and female vocal accompaniments.
+In November 1990, Paradise Lost returned to Academy Music Studio to record their second album, Gothic, released in March 1991.
+The band moved away from the death/doom of previous releases, adding keyboards and female vocal accompaniments.